allero-io/allero/README.md

 | prevent-using-uncontrolled-values | avoid running malware commands through repository names | Keep production secured

 ### Selecting your own set of rules
 Our CLI validates your pipelines by all the supported rules as default.
-To validate a subset of the supported rules please create your own token [here](https://allero.io/selective-rules)
+To validate a subset of the supported rules please create your own token [here](https://allero.io/selective-rules).
-You will recieve an email with the token, then set the token and validate:
+You will recieve an email with your token, then set the token and run allero validate:
 ```bash
 # Set your token
 allero config set token <the-token-you-recivied-by-email>